gameshowpro/WLED-SDK/README.md

-# WLED-SDK
+# WLED-SDK: .NET Wrapper for WLED

 An unofficial .NET Wrapper for the [WLED](https://kno.wled.ge/) [JSON API](https://kno.wled.ge/interfaces/json-api/), enabling real-time communication with WLED devices via WebSockets ~~or HTTP~~.
 Designed to simplify control and interaction with WLED devices using C#.

-## Compatibility

-This library is compatible with [WLED v0.14.x](https://github.com/Aircoookie/WLED/releases/tag/v0.14.0) and later.

-### Note
+> [!IMPORTANT]

-This library is not affiliated with the WLED or its creator.
-For official information and support, please refer to the [website](https://kno.wled.ge/) or [GitHub repository](https://github.com/Aircoookie/WLED).
+> This library is not officially supported or affiliated with WLED or its creator.
+For official information and support, please refer to the [WLED website](https://kno.wled.ge/) or the [GitHub repository](https://github.com/Aircoookie/WLED) maintained by the original developers.

 ## Features

 1. **Realtime Communication**: Send and receive data from WLED devices in real-time using WebSockets.
 2. **Network Discovery**: Automatically discover WLED devices on the local network using mDNS.
 3. **Easy to Use**: Simple and intuitive extension methods for controlling WLED devices.

+## Compatibility

+This library is compatible with [WLED v0.14.x](https://github.com/Aircoookie/WLED/releases/tag/v0.14.0) and later.

 ## Installation